Should I buy short-term TIPS or just a regular TIPS fund?

 Perhaps the difference in the duration and correlation with inflation is, in fact, an investor’s sentiments about inflation.
 Only investors’ concerns about inflation drive up the prices of TIPS.
 Over the long term, sentiment changes cause volatility due to sentiment alone.

-Further, short-duration TIPS are less affected by increases in interest rates, as is the case with all bonds.
+Further, short-duration TIPS are less affected by increases in interest rates than all bonds.

 What this means to me is that you probably need to liability-match your TIPS.